htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     a job to invoke all plug-ins defined by ``FILETRANSFER_PLUGINS`` to determine their capabilities for handling protocols to be used in file transfer specified with a URL.
-When ``False``, a URL transfer specified in a job’s submit description file will cause an error issued by *condor_submit*.
+When ``False``, a URL transfer specified in a job's submit description file will cause an error issued by *condor_submit*.
 The default value is ``True``.

 ``FILETRANSFER_PLUGINS`` :index:`FILETRANSFER_PLUGINS`